oro-os/oro-logo-rle/README.md

 rasterizer implementations, such as those found in the Oro kernel, or bus-issued pixel updates, such as those over SPI or I<sup>2</sup>C lines).

+The entire logo animation, as of June 20, 2023, fits in about 23KiB of static storage.

 # Usage

 You can see a (mostly cross-platform) in-terminal example by running